-Don is co-chair of the firm’s Commercial Finance practice within our Financial Services Group.
+Don is co-chair of the firm’s Commercial Finance practice area.
 His areas of concentration include asset based lending, leveraged finance, equipment finance, and cash flow lending for local, regional, and national clients, including large national banks and financial institutions, as well as private lenders.
 Don represents the agent in a lending syndicate, lenders within a lending syndicate, as well as private, independent lenders.
 For clients with transactions in early stages of financing, he structures and documents their loan arrangements.

 Don also focuses on intercreditor arrangements, creditors’ rights, mid-course loan restructurings, and troubled debt workouts.
 He counsels on the enforcement of creditors’ rights and remedies in loan arrangements when efforts to implement alternative resolutions have been unsuccessful.
 Don has extensive experience in handling workouts, bankruptcy proceedings, and debtor-in-possession financing for new and existing lenders.
 Overall, Don advises clients regarding credit arrangements with companies who operate in a broad spectrum of industries, including financial services, high-tech, life sciences, innovation lending, retail, real estate development and finance, and manufacturing.